Asika: Politics

 Aska (Vidhan Sabha constituency) includes Aska NAC Aska block and 12 GPs (Subalaya, Kaniari, Barida, Paikajamuna, Sunapalli, Sialia, Nandiagada, Borasingi, Ambapua, Baliasara, Bolasara and Sunarijhola) of Kabisuryanagar block.
-The current MLA from Aska Assembly Constituency is Saroj Kumar Padhi of BJP.
+The current MLA from Aska Assembly Constituency is Saroj Kumar Padhi from BJP.
 Previous MLAs from this seat was Smt.
-Manjula Swain from 2019 to 2024 of BJD, Debaraj Mohanty of the BJD in 1914, Duti Krushna Panda of CPI in 1990, Raghaba Parida who won representing the Indian National Congress in 1985 and 1980, and Harihar Swain of JNP in 1977.
+Manjula Swain from 2019 to 2024 of BJD, Debaraj Mohanty from BJD in 1914, Duti Krushna Panda of CPI in 1990, Raghaba Parida who won representing the Indian National Congress in 1985 and 1980, and Harihar Swain of JNP in 1977.

 Aska is part of Aska (Lok Sabha constituency).